 But for goods which belong to the services sector and are intangible, it can become relatively difficult to measure productivity.
 In cases where a productivity level cannot be determined, the revenue gathered from selling the products can then be divided by the salary given to employees in a business.

-Apart from the basic point of view regarding productivity of a business is the value of the term when it comes to discussions and meetings.
-For example, we are used to hearing whether a meeting was productive enough or not.
+Apart from the basic point of view regarding the productivity of a business is the value of the term when it comes to discussions and meetings.
+For example, we are used to hearing whether scheduling meetings were productive enough or not.

 Source: Tap My Back

 What this means is whether the meeting or discussion provided some useful food for thought or not.
 Whether it provided information that could help the business or not, hence making it productive.

 Meetings are generally considered to be a norm in businesses.
 Scheduling meetings can make it easier for employees as well as business owners to add to the productivity of the business.
 Here are a few tips through which meetings, scheduled ones, can prove to be productive for a business.

 When scheduling meetings, you need to set a time and date for the meeting to take place. once you are done with this, you can seek to create and plan an agenda for the meeting.

 This allows the meeting to revolve around one main topic and to discuss it in detail.
 With a set agenda for a meeting, there are less chances for people to beat around the bush.
 You can also notify people that only one agenda will be discussed per meeting, depending on the time you have.

 The image above is an example of a planned agenda for a meeting with timings set out for each speaker so none of the speakers can switch from the topic and all relevant details are discussed in a short timeframe.